-If you believe the buzz, ketosis — whether via the almost-zero-carb ketogenic diet or via ketone supplements— can curb appetite, enhance performance, and cure nearly any health problem that ails you.
+If you believe the buzz, the keto diet can speed fat loss, curb appetite, enhance performance, and cure nearly any health problem that ails you.
 Sound too good to be true?
 It probably is.

 Maybe with a side of guacamole and some shredded cheese on top?